Download the EU Travel Rule Guide by EY and 21 Analytics

 In September 2020, the European Union started to be more proactive with the publication of the Digital Finance Package.
 The most comprehensive is the proposal for a Regulation on “Markets in Crypto-Assets” (MiCA) that seeks to create a fully harmonised European market for virtual assets by establishing a legal taxonomy of virtual assets and defining rules for issuers and service providers.

 In July 2021, the European Commission unveiled an AML action plan that proposed to create an EU-wide AML supervisor, harmonising the 27 Member States’ AML regimes and extending anti-financial crime obligations to all crypto asset service providers (CASPs).
-This included a proposed Regulation “on information accompanying transfers of funds and certain crypto-assets”.

 On 29 June 2022, a provisional agreement by the European Parliament, Council and Commission on the proposed revised Transfer of Funds Regulation (TFR) was reached.
 This Regulation aims to implement the Financial Action Task Force’s (FATF’s) Recommendation 16 (Travel Rule) - which previously only applied to traditional wire transfers - to virtual asset transfers involving CASPs in Europe.
 The regulation, therefore, will be applicable to all CASPs operating in countries that are members of the European Union, without the need for transposal to local laws.